WanPgui/Final_Product_Capstone/README.md

 Final_Product_Capstone - Mold-Kit  Web App
 Overview
 Mold-Kit is a web app that uses ML to detect mold from photos of surfaces.
-Users can upload images, optionally provide context like location, ventilation, and leaks, and instantly get a prediction — helping prevent health issues and structural damage.
+Users can upload images, provide context like location, ventilation, and leaks, and instantly get a prediction — helping prevent health issues and structural damage.
 The project is divided into two main components:
 - Frontend: Hosted on Netlify for a responsive, user-friendly interface accessible on desktop and mobile devices.
 - Backend: Hosted on Render, built with FastAPI and TensorFlow for real-time  predictions.